ekoiav/stalker/README.md

 # Dockerized-Golang-Postgres-Mysql-API

-Follow this guide about how it is done well:
+Follow this guide about how it is done wells: